 The editors of Deep Wild Journal: Writing from the Backcountry invite submissions for Volume 2, to be published in June 2020.
 We are seeking work that conjures the experiences, observations, and insights of backcountry journeys.
 By “backcountry,” we mean away from paved roads, preferably more than a day’s journey by foot, skis, snowshoes, kayak, canoe, horse, or any other non-motorized means of conveyance.
 Work that does not fall within this backcountry spectrum, however excellent it might be, is simply not a good fit for us.

 We are open to a wide spectrum of carefully-crafted work, both personal and political (however you construe that word).
 We invite you to send up to three poems or one or more prose pieces (creative nonfiction or fiction), up to about 3,000 words total.
 We will consider longer prose pieces of exceptional merit.
 We are also looking for artwork for the cover and interior pages.
 (See specific Art Guidelines.)

 The deadline for poetry submissions is December 31, and for prose and art submission, January 31.Our Submittable platform currently allows us to accept up to one hundred submissions per calendar month and no more.
 Thus, the earlier you can send us your work in any given month, the better your chances that it will be received.
-If you miss us one month, catch us at the start of the next!
-Please do not send manuscripts via email or US mail.
+Once the 100 submissions/month quota is reached, you can still submit using the Tip Jar option for $3.50.
+Or you can send work at the start of the next month, if the submission window is still open Please do not send manuscripts via email or US mail.

 We encourage you to familiarize yourself with the work published in our Summer 2019 issue.
 Visit http://www.deepwildjournal.com to subscribe, or to read selections published on our blog.
 For student rates, inquire at firstname.lastname@example.org